meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 Solustus, Eternal Deity of Summer,
 We honor your radiance and power."

-Tools: A solar pattern, made of sunflower petals, a golden chalice filled with summer ale, and an enchanted flame within the focus of the offering bonfire.
+**Tools**: A solar pattern, made of sunflower petals, a golden chalice filled with summer ale, and an enchanted flame within the focus of the offering bonfire.

 Steps:
 1. Place the sunflower petals in a central area, forming a solar pattern on the ground.